 - 9.23 Under the Habitat Regulations the Council is required to show that proposals for new development take avoidance and mitigation measures to protect the habitats and species of the Borough's European sites (Special Protection Areas (SPAs) and Special Areas of Conservation (SAC)).
 The Allocations Plan has therefore been subject to Appropriate Assessment (AA).
 The assessment was supported by information produced on behalf of the Solent Disturbance and Mitigation Project (SDMP), which is a cross-boundary project developed by local authorities and nature conservation bodies to look at recreational impacts on the Solent SPAs and SAC.
 The AA looked at the in combination impacts of the development proposed and concluded that any net increase in residential development will contribute to significant impact on the integrity of wintering and passage waterfowl of the three SPAs through recreational disturbance.
 As a result, all net new residential development within the Borough is required to mitigate these impacts. - 9.24 It is important that this contribution to mitigating the in combination effects of recreational disturbance is fair and proportionate to the level of development proposed and its impact.
-The organisations involved in the SDMP, including the Council and Natural England, are working together to agree a financial contribution based on the development of 'one residential unit'.
-It is anticipated that this will be agreed by autumn 2013.
-In advance of this developments will be considered on a case by case basis in accordance with criteria a-c of the Policy DM24, in agreement with or as agreed by Natural England.
-The system of financial contributions is being considered as a matter of urgency by all the local authorities and other interested bodies. - 9.25 Proposals for residential developments could also mitigate the in combination effects of recreational disturbance by providing a package of measures associated with the proposed development designed to avoid or mitigate a likely significant effect on the SPA(s).
+The organisations involved in the SDMP, including the Council and Natural England have worked together to agree a financial contribution based on the development of 'one residential unit'.
+The Solent SPA Interim Planning Framework (5 November 2013) sets out proposed mitigation measures and provides background information on the methodology used to calculate the contribution of £172 per dwelling.
+This contribution will fund measures, which include the provision of dog wardens and rangers to educate visitors about the impacts of their actions on protected species.
+Any future changes to the contribution will be published on the Council's website. - 9.25 Proposals for residential developments could also mitigate the in combination effects of recreational disturbance by providing a package of measures associated with the proposed development designed to avoid or mitigate a likely significant effect on the SPA(s).
 These measures would need to be put in place prior to any development taking place and would need to be maintained in perpetuity.
 The SDMP Phase III: Towards and Avoidance and Mitigation Strategy provides information on potentially suitable mitigation measures.
-This package of mitigation measures must meet the tests of the Habitats Regulations and advice must also be sought from Natural England, as to the most appropriate course of action on a case-by-case basis. - 9.26 Some residential developments by nature of their size and/or proximity to the coast may have an increased impact on the protected habitats and species and therefore may require additional site specific mitigation.
-Havant Borough Council and Natural England are working together to agree a threshold and distance from the coast where this is likely to apply.
-In advance of this, development proposals may be required, on the advice of Natural England, to undertake studies to demonstrate that any direct impacts are avoided or mitigated subject to Habitats Regulations Assessment. - 9.27 Following changes to permitted development rules, it is also possible during the plan period for net increases in residential development to occur without the need for planning permission.
+This package of mitigation measures must meet the tests of the Habitats Regulations and advice must also be sought from Natural England, as to the most appropriate course of action on a case-by-case basis.

+- 9.26 Some residential developments by nature of their size and/or proximity to the coast may have an increased impact on the protected habitats and species and therefore may require additional site specific mitigation.
+Applicants should work with the Council and Natural England at an early stage, to identify any appropriate measures. - 9.27 Following changes to permitted development rules, it is also possible during the plan period for net increases in residential development to occur without the need for planning permission.
 For example, the change of use of offices to residential will, for a limited period, constitute permitted development.
 Such proposals would however be subject to an application for prior approval.
 Under this process, applications for prior approval which are accompanied by a commitment to make the necessary financial contribution will be referred to Natural England for their agreement that there would be no likely significant effect on the European sites.
 By comparison, proposals which do not provide this commitment will not be granted prior approval as Natural England will not be able to conclude that no likely significant effect will take place.
 In these instances a planning application will need to be submitted.